-I wasn’t blown away by the support features on Audiobooks.com, especially when compared to Audible’s – the latter lets you return a book for any reason, even if you just didn’t enjoy it.
-You can contact Audiobooks.com by phone during most of the day, and it has email support.
-But it doesn’t have live chat, and the website’s FAQs page is pretty limited.
+We weren't blown away by the support features on Audiobooks.com, especially when compared to Audible’s – the latter lets you return a book for any reason, even if you just didn’t enjoy it.
+You can contact Audiobooks.com by phone during most of the day, and it has email support, but there is no live chat, and the website’s FAQs page is pretty limited.

 Audiobooks.com has a flexible membership that allows you to purchase as many credits as you need.
 The fixed price per credit simplifies shopping on the site because you can anticipate costs.
 Audible’s bigger library and better support features earn it the top spot, but Audiobooks.com is close competition and a low-stress, quality membership for users who listen to more than one or two audio books a month.
 The sign-up offer is very tempting, and the price per month - while one of the more expensive options - isn't excessive.
 If you're a fan of podcasts, there are more here than you're likely to find in any other audiobook site.